Some poinsettias displayed in a corner (5)

 'some poinsettias displayed' is the wordplay.

-'some' indicates a hidden word (some parts of the word are used).
+'some' says the answer is hidden in the clue (some parts of the word are used).

 'in' is the link.